Is your partner, child, parent or friend transitioning, or questioning their gender?

 - They have to process and navigate other people’s reactions, judgements and prejudices around this.

 It’s not hard to see that it’s not an easy path for them.

 Yes, you want nothing more than to be supportive, and love them unconditionally.

-But why does it feel so incredibly overwhelming and weighs so heavy on your heart?
+But why does it feel so incredibly overwhelming and weigh so heavy on your heart?

-Because not only are you powerless to watch them in their struggle, you also have to get used to a new reality that affects you both.
+Because not only do you feel powerless to watch them in their struggle, you also have to get used to a new reality that affects you both.

 And because they are the ones going through the more difficult journey, you may find yourself thinking that your feelings don’t matter.